 - 5% carbs

-These numbers might need adjustment depending on your individual dietary needs.
-Plus, several versions of the diet exist and each requires different macronutrient ratios.
-The point is to get your body into a state of ketosis.
+These numbers might need adjustment according to your dietary needs.
+Plus, at least a couple versions of the diet exist and each requires different macronutrient ratios.
+The ultimate goal is for your body to enter a state called ketosis.

 - Bad breath